m-lab/ndt-server/spec/ndt7-protocol.md

 we're `SndBufLimited`, the sender's buffer is too small.
 (Because the kernel may be autoscaling buffers, it may be that we need to use `sysctl` or other tools to further increase the memory usable by TCP.)
-Also, if adding up these three times gives us less time than the duration of the subtest, it generally means that the sender was not filling the send buffer fast enough for keeping TCP busy, thus slowing us down.
+Also, if adding up these three times gives us less time than the duration of the test, it generally means that the sender was not filling the send buffer fast enough for keeping TCP busy, thus slowing us down.